junesirius/junesirius.github.io/_posts/Supernatural/2026-01-12-SPN-S11-destiel-in-script.md

 Always say they'll let one another make their own choices but the determination is still to bring him home.
 Of course they'll have to bring Cas home, Cas is family.

-If feels like Sam is always very careful around Dean this season, and every time Cas is in trouble and Dean's tamper and worry is on edge, there's always a lot of "Sam watches Dean carefully".
+If feels like Sam is always very careful around Dean this season, and every time Cas is in trouble and Dean's temper and worry are on edge, there's always a lot of "Sam watches Dean carefully".
 Like a kid observing his parents carefully to evaluate what's the safest thing to say.

 (off-topic, but that reminds me to think, Dean never sees Sam a grown man, not really, like a mother always sees her child as a baby, in Dean's eyes, Sam is probably always a kid too, that's why he's always so protective and possessive, over-controlling, which is, intolerable from Sam's POV, but quite understandable given how they grow up.
-But the question is, does Sam ever really see Dean as an equal brother, or he's also seeing Dean like looking up a parent who raised him up?
+But the question is, does Sam ever really see Dean as an equal brother, or he's also seeing Dean like looking up to a parent who raised him?
 Their position is never really equal and never will be.
 And if Sam's observing and watching Dean carefully to evaluate the situation, to decide how he positions himself, it really goes back to respond and suffice Dean's need to be a protector.
-Their roles are just tragically not growing out of their childhood model, which is utterly the root cause of the majority of their relationship catastrophe.)
+Their roles are just tragically not growing out of their childhood model, which is utterly the root cause of the majority of their relationship catastrophes.)

 <br>